Timeline of the COVID-19 pandemic in Australia (July–December 2021): July 2021

 Also on 22 July, another 2 deaths were linked by the Therapeutic Goods Administration (TGA) to TTS after vaccination with AstraZeneca COVID-19 vaccine.
 They were a 48-year-old woman from Victoria, and a 44-year-old man from Tasmania who was a confirmed case of TTS.
 This brought to 6 the number of deaths in Australia linked to rare adverse reactions to vaccines, such as 'thrombosis with thrombocytopenia syndrome' (TTS) and immune thrombocytopenic purpura (ITP).

-On 23 July in NSW, the death of a 89-year-old man, the 62nd person to die in the state after contracting COVID-19 and the 916th in Australia, was reported.
+On 23 July in NSW, the death of an 89-year-old man, the 62nd person to die in the state after contracting COVID-19 and the 916th in Australia, was reported.
 The same day restrictions on workers leaving the Cumberland and Blacktown LGAs were tightened.

 Also on 23 July, at 11:59pm New Zealand suspended its travel bubble with all Australia for at least eight weeks.
 Travellers from New South Wales, South Australia and Victoria were already unable to travel to NZ due to Delta variant COVID-19 outbreaks in those states.

 On 24 July 2021, there were anti-lockdown protests in Brisbane, Melbourne, and in Sydney where several people were arrested, 90 infringement notices issued and 57 people were charged.
 The protest march in Sydney was unauthorised and breached NSW public health orders.

 On 25 July in NSW, there were 2 more COVID-19 related deaths.
 A woman in her 70s from South West Sydney, and a woman in her 30s from Sydney CBD died.

 They were the 63rd and 64th to die in NSW, the 7th and 8th since the Bondi outbreak began in June 2021, and the 917th and 918th deaths in Australia since the COVID-19 pandemic began.

 On 26 July there were another 2 deaths in NSW.
 A man in his 80s died in Campbelltown Hospital, and a woman in her 80s died in Pendle Hill.
 This brought the total number of deaths from COVID-19 in NSW to 66, and the number of deaths in Australia to 920.
 The same day, it was announced that, from 2 August (Monday) until 3 September, Parliament House in Canberra would come under COVID-19 restrictions as politicians arrive for the next legislative sitting.
 All public galleries will close and the general public unable to enter the building.
 Politicians attending, and their staff, will be "substantially reduced" and remote participation technology used in the houses.